mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 Basic Maintenance
 -----------------
 This sensor contains a limit switch and dust or debris can cause false or changing readings.
-Clean dust by blowing on the sensor or disassembly to clean the sensor.
+Clean dust by blowing on the sensor or disassembly to clean the limit switch.